sultanofcardio/learn-python/level-1/README.md

 programming.
 We just learnt that the very text that comprises our programs is data (input) to the computer, but the programs themselves also accept and manipulate data.

-Since data is so important, programming languages have **data types** to represent various kinds of data.
+Since data is so important, programming languages have constructs called **data types** to represent various kinds of data.
 Python is no exception, and below are the basic data types that can be found in
 Python: